v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 - AirDrop as an unmanaged destination
 - Required encrypted backup
 - Managed apps sync to cloud
-- Control Cneter access while device locked
+- Control Center access while device locked
 - Notification Center access while device locked
 - Today view while device locked

 ## Options not supported
-The following options are not supported on devices enrolled with User Enrollment.
+The following options aren't supported on devices enrolled with User Enrollment.
 If you need these options, check out Device Enrollment for personally-owned devices or Automated Device Enrollment for corporate devices.
-- Collect app inventory for apps outside of the managed APFS volume
+- Collect app inventory for apps outside of the managed APFS volume.
-- Collect inventory of certificates and provisioning profiles outside of the managed APFS volume
+- Collect inventory of certificates and provisioning profiles outside of the managed APFS volume.
-- Collect UDID and other persistent device identifiers
+- Collect UDID and other persistent device identifiers.
-- User Enrollment supports a unique enrollment ID for each device enrolled, but this ID does not persist after unenrollment
+- User Enrollment supports a unique enrollment ID for each device enrolled, but this ID doesn't persist after unenrollment.
-- The following Intune features are not supported because of this limitation:
+- The following Intune features aren't supported because of this limitation:
-- SCEP User profiles with Subject Name Format of Serial Number
+- SCEP User profiles with Subject Name Format of Serial Numbe.r
-- Device-level VPN
+- Device-level VPN.
-- Device-licensed VPP app deployment
+- Device-licensed VPP app deployment.
-- MDM control of applications outside of the managed APFS volume
+- MDM control of applications outside of the managed APFS volume.
-- Application Protection Policies will still apply to these apps, but you won’t be able to take over management or deploy a managed version of these apps unless the user elects to delete them from their device
+- Application Protection Policies will still apply to these apps.
+However, you won’t be able to take over management or deploy a managed version of these apps unless the user deletes them from their device.
-- Actions, configurations, settings, and commands requiring supervision
+- Actions, configurations, settings, and commands requiring supervision.

 ## Next steps